Xinverse/Blood-on-the-Clocktower-Storyteller-Discord-Bot/README.md

 # Blood on the Clocktower Storyteller Bot

-The Storyteller Bot is a WIP project designed to host text-based, automated, asynchronous games of Blood on the Clocktower (BoTC) on Discord.
+The Blood on the Clocktower Storyteller Bot is a project designed to host text-based, automated, asynchronous games of Blood on the Clocktower (BoTC) on Discord.
-You can join our community using this link: https://discord.gg/M6xffPn
+You can join our Discord community using this link: https://discord.gg/M6xffPn

 The copyrights to the BoTC game are owned by the Pandemonium Institute.